preethiprakash1/communitycompass/README.md

   - JUnit tests get run automatically as part of the CI pipeline.
 - JaCoCo
   - JaCoCo is used to generate code coverage reports.
+- PMD
+  - We used PMD for static analysis with the default ruleset.
 - Postman and Curl
   - Postman and curl are used to test the functionality of our APIs.
+- Trello
+  - Project management tool.
+You can find our board here: https://trello.com/b/kiaKflOR/powerpandas